salvolannister/LyraStarterGameEx2/README.md

 - Wall Run
 - Wall Jump

-These have been implemented f as special moves inside the CharacterMovementComponent (CMC)
+These have been implemented as special moves inside the CharacterMovementComponent (CMC)

 ## General procedure